PhilPalmer/lbf-hack-tutorial/README.md

 What is FlowCraft?
 Why use it?
 [See FlowCraft slides](https://slides.com/diogosilva-1/nextflow-workshop-2018-6#/)

-**Main outcome: During this session you will learn how to build your own Fastqc FlowCraft component & GATK pipeline**
+**Main outcome:** *During this session, you will learn how to build your own Fastqc FlowCraft component & GATK pipeline*

 ### a) Installation